-Disability Week encourages congregations to grow in becoming places of belonging for everyone and places to engage their gifts in ministry—with a particular focus on people with disabilities.
-Christian Reformed churches (CRC) and ministries are encouraged to celebrate Disability Week October 9 through 15, 2017.
-These dates correspond with Reformed Church in America (RCA) Disability Awareness Sunday and with various disability organizations in North America.
-Depending on your church’s calendar, other Sundays would be appropriate as well.
+Disability Week (October 9 through 15, 2017) encourages congregations to grow in becoming places of belonging for everyone and places to engage their gifts in ministry—with a particular focus on people with disabilities.
+Christian Reformed churches (CRC) and ministries are encouraged to celebrate Disability Week.
+Find resources on this page specifically for this year.

 Resources on Employment of People with Disabilities

 - Bulletin insert, “Employment and Disability.”
 To print these yourself, feel free to use the gray scale or color copies below.
 To request printed color inserts (free to CRC churches), please use this request form.